-The holders of Additional Junior Certificates will have the right to purchase all of the Certificates under certain circumstances after a bankruptcy of Continental.
-See "Description of the Certificates - Purchase Rights of Holders of Additional Junior Certificates."
-In addition, the Additional Trustee will be the Controlling Party upon payment of Final Distributions to the holders of the Certificates, subject to the rights of the Liquidity Provider to be the Controlling Party under certain circumstances.
+The holders of Additional Junior Certificates will have the right to purchase all of the Class A and B Certificates under certain circumstances after a bankruptcy of Continental.
+See "Description of the Certificates - Purchase Rights of Certificateholders".
+In addition, the Additional Trustee will be the Controlling Party upon payment of Final Distributions to the holders of the Class B Certificates, subject to the rights of the Liquidity Providers to be the Controlling Party under certain circumstances.
 See "Description of the Intercreditor Agreement - Intercreditor Rights".

-Any such issuance of Additional Equipment Notes and Additional Junior Certificates, and any such amendment of the Intercreditor Agreement (and any amendment of an Indenture in connection with such issuance) is contingent upon each Rating Agency providing written confirmation that such actions will not result in a withdrawal, suspension, or downgrading of the rating of the Certificates.
+Any such issuance of Additional Equipment Notes and Additional Junior Certificates, and any such amendment of the Intercreditor Agreement (and any amendment of an Indenture in connection with such issuance) is contingent upon each Rating Agency providing written confirmation that such actions will not result in a withdrawal, suspension, or downgrading of the rating of any Class of Certificates.